-“My dear, you know I seldom make errors and even if I had made a mistake, there is no reason for you to slump.
-I know you will be well soon and will be fit enough to dominate your world,” she bellowed at the bedroom’s entrance.
+“My dear, you know I seldom make errors, and even if I had made a mistake, there is no reason for you to slump.
+I know you will be well soon and fit enough to dominate your world,” she bellowed at the bedroom’s entrance.

-She left the doorway to toil with her ‘still’.
-Her elixir was a secret recipe handed down to her by her father.
-It required patient ‘tending-to’ as the temperature of the fire must be very accurate.
+She left the doorway to toil with her still.
+Her elixir was a secret recipe, handed down to her by her father.
+It required patient tending, as the temperature of the fire must be very accurate.
 She’d been collecting wood for a similar fire, months prior, when she happened to meet George.

-Her old dog thought otherwise.
-Juju had a habit of staring at George for long periods of time.
+Her old dog, Juju thought otherwise.
+He had a habit of staring at George for long periods of time.
 This probably frustrated George.
-It is common for males to vie for a female’s attention.
-George and Juju were no exception.
+It is common for males to vie for a female’s attention, and George and Juju were no exception.

 Carla made herself a cup of tea and read last Saturday’s newspaper.
-Her idea to have an advertisement for her elixir had been ‘spur of the moment’ this morning and her decision to leave the hut without so much of a word to George was perhaps unconventional in her mind.
+Her idea to have an advertisement for her elixir had been spur of the moment this morning.
+And her decision to leave the hut without so much as a word to George was, perhaps, unconventional in her mind.

 As she rested on her chair, her aching feet began to throb.

 “You know, I have to make this elixir for our livelihood.
-I know my craft takes a lot of my time away from you: what with the distilling, bottling and labeling,” she shouted to the bedroom, as she began to inscribe labels at the table.
+I know my craft takes a lot of my time away from you—what with the distilling, bottling, and labeling,” she shouted to the bedroom, as she began to inscribe labels at the little table.

-“Someday I’m going to be so successful that I will have the labels printed at the newspaper office,” she said as she began to mix water with some powdered glue for the labels.
+“Someday I’m going to be so successful that I will have the labels printed at the newspaper office,” she said, as she began to mix water with powdered glue for the labels.

 Juju was napping on the floor beneath George.
-There was no attachment between the two males.
-It might be possible George and Juju hated each other.
+There was no attachment between the two males; it might even be that George and Juju hated each other.
 Carla wasn’t certain.

-“You know I might have made a slight error today.
-And I mean ‘very slight’ fault by not telling you about my excursion this morning.
+“You know, I might have made a slight error today.
+And I mean a very slight fault by not telling you about my excursion this morning.
 But seriously, this pouting is boring me silly.”

-She drank a spoonful of her elixir as her ‘quality control’.
+She drank a spoonful of the elixir in her capacity as quality control.

-“Well I’m bringing these filled bottles to the general store.
-I will be back shortly,” she eventually said as she hoisted the wooden box of medicine on her hip.
+“Well, I’m taking these filled bottles to the general store.
+I will be back shortly,” she eventually said, as she hoisted the wooden box of medicine on her hip.
 She sipped another spoonful of her potion from the bowl on the table.
 “Yes, this is my best batch ever,” she concluded.

 When Carla returned with some food from the store, she noticed that the table had been disturbed.

-Carla put away the flour, sugar and bacon for which she’d bartered.
-She worked some more.
+Carla put away the flour, sugar, and bacon for which she’d bartered.
+Then she worked again with her still.